SAP/cf-nodejs-logging-support/README.md

 This behavior matches with the corresponding mechanism in the [CF Java Logging Support](https://github.com/SAP/cf-java-logging-support/wiki/Overview#logging-sensitive-user-data) library.

-### Dynamic log levels
+### Dynamic logging level threshold
-Sometimes it is useful to change the logging level for a specific request.
-This can be achieved by dynamic log levels set by a special header field or directly inside the corresponding request handler.
+Sometimes it is useful to change the logging level threshold for a specific request.
+This can be achieved using a special header field or setting directly within the corresponding request handler.
+Changing the logging level threshold only affects the presence of logs but not their individual logging levels.

-#### Change log level via header field
+#### Change logging level threshold via header field
-You can change the log level for a specific request by providing a JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) via the request header.
-This way it is not necessary to redeploy your app for every log level change.
+You can change the logging level threshold for a specific request by providing a JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) via the request header.
+This way it is not necessary to redeploy your app for every logging level change.

 ##### 1 Creating a JWT
-JWTs are signed claims, which consists of a header, a payload and a signature.
+JWTs are signed claims, which consist of a header, a payload and a signature.
 You can create JWTs by using the [TokenCreator](https://github.com/SAP/cf-nodejs-logging-support/tree/master/tools/token-creator) from the tools folder.

-Basically, JWTs are signed with RSA or HMAC signing algorithms.
-But we decided to support RDA algorithms (RS256, RS384 and RS512) only.
+Basically, JWTs are signed using RSA or HMAC signing algorithms.
+But we decided to support RSA algorithms (RS256, RS384 and RS512) only.
 In contrast to HMAC algorithms (HS256, HS384 and HS512), RSA algorithms are asymmetric and therefore require key pairs (public and private key).

 The tool mentioned above takes a log level, creates a key pair and signs the resulting JWT with the private key.
 The payload of a JWT looks like this:
 ```